cforte7/Random-Event-Analysis/README.md

 ## Statistical Analysis

   Now that our data has been fully processed, we will begin our analysis.
-More rigorously, in this section we will examine the probability that our random variable for the sample is independantly and identically distributed with a 15% chance of success as stated by the game.
+More rigorously, in this section we will examine the probability that our random variable for the sample is independently and identically distributed with a 15% chance of success as stated by the game.
 First, we will examine the data graphically by comparing the [Empirical distribution function](https://en.wikipedia.org/wiki/Empirical_distribution_function) of our sample to our true geometric set.

   ```python
   x_axis1 = [x for x in geo_dict if x < 18]